wamp-proto/wamp-proto/rfc/text/work/predefined-uris.md

+-- there should be 2 text sections in the spec, one "bp_uris.md" and one "ap_uris.md" listing all URIs predefined in the BP and the AP --

 # Predefined URIs

 WAMP predefines the following URIs in the *advanced profile*.
 For URIs, used in *basic profile*, please, see appendix in basic profile specification.